thoughtbot/trail-map/CONTRIBUTING.md

 * Run the tests, ID generator, and validator with `rake`
 * For more detailed debugging, use [JSONlint.com](http://jsonlint.com).
-* Considering using [this regex](https://gist.github.com/4068038) for converting Markdown to JSON
+* Considering using [this regex](https://gist.github.com/4068038) for converting Markdown to JSON.

 Merging Pull Requests (for admins)
 ----------------------------------